Lismore: 02 6621 2481

 The Legal Process of Administering an Intestate Estate

 Administering an estate without a Will is a lengthy and often costly process.
 Typically, a court appointed administrator takes on the responsibility of managing the estate, ensuring debts are paid, and distributing the remaining assets according to the law.
-If a dispute arises over who should be the administrator, this can further complicate proceedings.
+In New South Wales, this is governed by the Succession Act 2006.

 Additionally, not all assets are automatically included in an intestate estate.
 Superannuation and life insurance, for example, do not necessarily form part of the estate and may require separate claims.
 Similarly, digital assets such as cryptocurrency can be lost forever if access details are not recorded and legally accounted for.